-We have been waiting impatiently for nearly a year for the always-imminent draft feasibility study, without which there’s not much we can do.
+We have been waiting impatiently for over a year for the always-imminent draft feasibility study, without which there was not much we could do.
 Hence our long silence!

 At the current time, no Working Group or public meetings are scheduled.
 Meetings will be schedule once the draft study has been released.”